All posts

 Quick take

-This guide maps the platform options, UK-specific advantages, FATCA reporting mechanics, GBP-USD conversion economics, and the documentation required to open a US business bank account from the UK in 2026.
+This guide covers platform options, UK-specific advantages, FATCA reporting, GBP-USD conversion economics, and the documents you need to open a US business bank account from the UK in 2026.

-2. The UK-US financial relationship is among the deepest in the world.
-UK banks and US banks have maintained correspondent banking relationships for over a century.
+2. The US-UK financial relationship runs deep.
 Barclays, HSBC, and Standard Chartered operate in both jurisdictions.
-This institutional familiarity means that when a US fintech platform receives an application from a UK national, the compliance review draws on a well-established information-sharing infrastructure — including FATCA data exchange, mutual legal assistance treaties, and regulatory cooperation agreements.
-The information asymmetry that creates friction for founders from other countries is substantially reduced.
+Correspondent banking relationships go back over a century.
+When a US fintech receives a UK application, the compliance review draws on established FATCA data exchange, mutual legal assistance treaties, and regulatory cooperation agreements.
+The information asymmetry that creates friction for, say, a Nigerian or Indian founder is largely absent.

-3. The fintech landscape has tightened for all non-residents since 2024 — but UK nationals are less affected.
-Mercury has increased scrutiny on non-resident LLC applications across the board, with some founders from other countries reporting rejections for newly formed entities with no revenue history.
-UK nationals with a UK passport, a clear business description, and a functioning LLC report higher approval rates than the non-resident average.
-The structural advantage is real, though not guaranteed.
+3. Fintech scrutiny has tightened since 2024, but UK nationals are less affected.
+Mercury has increased scrutiny on non-resident LLC applications across the board.
+Founders from higher-risk countries report rejections for brand-new entities with zero revenue.
+UK nationals with a passport, a clear business description, and an operational LLC report higher approval rates than the non-resident average.
+Not guaranteed, but the advantage is real.

 Platform-by-Platform Comparison